Economy of the Mongolian People's Republic

 The economy of the Mongolian People's Republic (Mongolia; MPR) was a command economy, modeled after the Soviet Union, based on the principles of Marxism-Leninism.
 Unlike the economies of other Eastern Bloc countries, Mongolia's economy had never undergone a capitalist period before its socialist phase.
 Thereby, an entirely new path of "non-capitalist way of development" had been implemented in the MPR and the Central Asian Soviet Republics.

-Prior to 1991, 80% of Mongolia's trade was with the Soviet Union, and 15% was with other countries of Comecon.
-Throughout its existence, the MPR was heavily dependent upon the Soviet Union for fuel, medicine, and spare parts for its factories and power plants.
+The economy of Mongolia was highly dependent on the Soviet Union in the wake of the Sino-Soviet split and Mongolia forming close ties to the Soviet Union.
+In the 1980s, 80% of Mongolia's trade was with the Soviet Union (15% was with other countries of Comecon), and in the late 1970s, more than 10% of Mongolia's GNP was soviet aid.
+The MPR depended upon the Soviet Union for fuel, medicine, and spare parts for its factories and power plants.
 The USSR served as the primary market for Mongolian industry.
 In the 1980s, Mongolia's industrial sector became increasingly important.
 By 1989, it accounted for an estimated 34% of material products, compared to 18% from agriculture.
 However, minerals, animals, and animal-derived products still constituted a large proportion of the country's exports.
 Principal imports included machinery, petroleum, cloth, and building materials.

 The political changes of the late 1980s and the democratic revolution in 1990 marked the beginning of Mongolia's efforts to transition to a market economy; however, these efforts have been complicated and disrupted by the dissolution and subsequent deterioration of the Soviet economy.